wellesley-prog-sys/wasmtime/cranelift/isle/veri/README.md

 - As in the example above, `instantiate` and `form` specify what type instantiations should be considered for a verification.

 - `spec` terms provide specifications for ISLE declarations, which can correspond to ISLE instructions, ISA instructions, external constructors/extractors defined in Rust, or transient, ISLE-only terms.
+Specs take the form `(spec (term arg1 ... argN) (provide p1 ... pM) (require r1 ... rO))`, providing the `term` termname (must be a defined ISLE decl), fresh variables `arg1 ... argN` to refer to the arguments, and zero or more provide and require expressions `p1, ..., pN, r1, ..., RN` that take the form of expressions with operations as described below. `spec` terms use the keyword `result` to constrain the return value of the term.

-### General SMT-LIB terms
+### General SMT-LIB operations

 The following terms exactly match their general SMT-LIB meaning: